KannonZenetism/zenetism-field-physics/zenetism/MP01-emanation-architecture-ch1-3.md

 ### 3.10 Anthra and Echthros — Superficial Soul / Inverse Superficial Soul

 **Anthra** and **Echthros**
-are the mirrors of individuation —
+are the twin currents of individuation —
 not merely **personality**,
 but the **soul-in-motion**
 through embodiment.